Our Properties

 Community Housing Ltd (CHL) is the preferred proponent to develop, own and operate 447 new affordable and social homes at Court Place, Subiaco, with support from the WA Government and the Commonwealth’s Housing Australia Future Fund (HAFF).

 Court Place is the main affordable and social housing site in Subi East, helping deliver housing diversity across the precinct.
-The proposed project includes 300 affordable and 147 social build-to-rent apartments.
+The project includes 300 affordable and 147 social build-to-rent apartments.

 Court Place is a 1.08 hectare site north of Subiaco Oval at the corner of Court Place and Subiaco Road, located adjacent to West Leederville Station.
 It is approximately 4km from Perth CBD and is close to public transport (West Leederville Station), education, employment and other services.